mattermost-community/mattermost-app-google-drive/README.md

 - ``/drive notifications [start | stop]``: This command will start or stop the notifications.
 After a user has executed ``/drive connect`` command, notifications will start on the private channel with the user.

-## Channel header bindings
+## Post menu bindings

-- ``Save file on Drive:``: This option is available in any post, but validates that the selected post has any files on it.
+- ``Save file on Drive:``: This option is available in any post, but validates that the selected post has any files on it, in case there is no files, an error message will appear.
 If the post has any files, a new modal will appear to let the user select the files that would like to be uploaded.
 After the action is done, a new post will appear as part of the thread to let you notified of the action.

-# Development
+# Development environment

 ## Manual installation